Himalayan fossil hoax

 Talent publicly revealed Gupta's misconduct at the International Symposium on the Devonian System held at Calgary, Canada, in 1987.
 His systematic criticism was published in the German serial Courier Forschungsinstitut Senckenberg the next year, but was not widely read.
 Dubbed the Himalayan peripatetic (misplaced) fossils, the case became global news in 1989 when Talent published the summarised story from Courier in Nature, with journalistic investigation by Roger Lewin published in Science.
 It came to light that Gupta's Himalayan fossils were mostly collected from different parts of the world.
 He had chosen "phantom localities" to attribute his fossil discoveries without ever visiting them.
 The University Grants Commission of India immediately withdrew its funding to Gupta.
-Although suspended for 11 months, Panjab University permitted him continued service until his normal retirement in 2002.
-The case became the "greatest scientific fraud of the century" in the words of the Indian magazine Down to Earth, or according to Talent, "the biggest paleontological fraud of all time"; with Gupta being named "the greatest fossil faker of all time", the "most notorious known paleontological fraudster", and "Houdini of the Himalayas."
+Although Panjab University suspended him for 11 months, it permitted him to continue service until his normal retirement in 2002.
+The case became the "greatest scientific fraud of the century" in the words of the Indian magazine Down to Earth, or according to Talent, "the biggest paleontological fraud of all time".
+Gupta was named "the greatest fossil faker of all time", the "most notorious known paleontological fraudster", and "Houdini of the Himalayas."